 As noted earlier, for federal loans there are a number of repayment plan options.
 These include repayment plans based upon your income.
 No matter how low your income, ignoring the debt is never a good idea.

 If you are barely able to make payments on your student loans, some private loan lenders are actually offering programs to lower your interest rate.
-In the news, we have also seen indications from other lenders that they plan to offer lower interest rates to borrowers who are struggling.
+These programs are not required by the loan contract, but offered by lenders to help borrowers who are struggling.

 On the other side of the coin, some people have a solid income and are doing fine with their student debt.
 Those in stronger financial positions can refinance their debt to below 3% interest.
 Over the life of the loan, this could result in a savings of tens of thousands of dollars.

 5. Getting a deferment or a forbearance

 Like those who ignore their loans, people who rely upon a deferment or a forbearance, are likely making a mistake.
 Bills may not come each month, but that doesn’t mean that you are not be charged interest each day.
 Except for very limited circumstances, a deferment or forbearance is a bad idea.
 If you are struggling with your student debt, going this route just makes your student loan problems grow.

 Delaying payment simply means that the monthly bills will be larger when repayment actually starts.
 Most federal borrowers will be better off enrolling in an income-driven repayment plan rather than delaying payments.
 The income-driven plans like IBR, PAYE, and REPAYE all can have zero dollar per month payments, but it helps borrowers get started towards student loan forgiveness.